 The compiled firmware can then be found in the repo directory under

-build\release\FEZ.
-The build system automatically produces firmware images in hex format (.hex), a raw binary (.bin), a binary meant to be loaded by our GHI Bootloader with its U command (.glb), and, for some devices, a binary meant to be loaded by the same bootloader with the X command (.ghi).
-For the FEZ firmware we built, flash the
+build\release\FEZCLR.
+The build system automatically produces firmware images in hex format (.hex), a raw binary (.bin), and either a binary meant to be loaded by our GHI Bootloader with its U command (.glb) or a binary meant to be loaded by the same bootloader with the X command (.ghi).
+For the FEZCLR firmware we built, flash the

-FEZ Firmware.glb to your board following the instructions on the bootloader page.
+FEZCLR Firmware.glb to your FEZ following the instructions on the bootloader page.
 When you restart it, it should be running TinyCLR OS and you can deploy to it from Visual Studio.

 To create a new firmware for a board that a